Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Introduction

 Self-oscillations appear stationary in a suitable rotating frame, allowing dynamical phases to be classified using intuition from time-independent systems~\cite{soriente_distinctive_2021}.
 In this picture, phase transitions occur when a quasienergy gap of the Floquet Hamiltonian closes~\cite{oka2019floquet}.
 In open driven systems, the same logic applies to the Liouvillian, which evolves the density matrix: closing the real part of its spectrum marks a dissipative transition, while closing its complex (non-Hermitian) gap can reorganize the oscillatory modes of the system~\cite{minganti_spectral_2018,haga_oscillating-mode_2024}.
-However, these spectral indicators are insufficient to determine the specific dynamical change because the density matrix averages over phase space.
-This averaging specifically prevents distinguishing between a local versus a global reorganization in phase space.
-This limitation is critical in regimes like parametric instabilities or superradiant transitions, which generate coexisting multi-modal self-oscillatory responses (e.g., period-doubling and LCs). ~\cite{Chiacchio2023,delpino2024,fu_sideband_2025}.
+However, these spectral indicators are insufficient to determine the specific dynamical change, e.g., local versus global, because the density matrix averages over phase space.
+This limitation is critical across parametric instabilities or superradiant transitions, which generate coexisting self-oscillatory responses (e.g., period-doubling and LCs) mapped to distinct phase-space features ~\cite{Chiacchio2023,delpino2024,fu_sideband_2025}.